jessfraz/blog/content/post/two-objects-not-namespaced-linux-kernel.md

 description = "Covers two Linux primitives that are not namespaced by the current set of Linux kernel namespaces."
 +++

-If you are new to my blog than you might be new to the concept of Linux kernel namespaces.
+If you are new to my blog then you might be new to the concept of Linux kernel namespaces.
 I suggest first reading
 [Getting Towards Real Sandbox Containers](https://blog.jessfraz.com/post/getting-towards-real-sandbox-containers/) and